Skip to product information

 Damascus steel was first developed in India over 2,000 years ago and quickly established a reputation not only for its beauty, but also as one of the greatest metallurgical innovations in history.
 Swords forged in Persia and sold in the Syrian city of Damascus inspired legends of their ability to slice through a gun barrel or part a hair falling across the blade.
 Although the ancient technique was lost to history around 1900, modern metallurgists have succeeded in reproducing the effect with state-of-the-art alloys to bring performance to the next level.

-The lightweight handle is crafted from strong and durable teak (Tectona grandis) wood, which provides a secure grip without upsetting the knife’s balance.
+The lightweight handle is crafted from strong and durable teak (Tectona grandis) wood and provides a secure grip without upsetting the knife’s balance.
 The wood, among the most water-resistant species in the world, is secured and accented by a ferrule (collar) of black water buffalo horn.
 Its octagonal profile guarantees a firm hold and is suitable for both right- and left-handed users.

 Warranty